Safeguarding for Music Groups

 Making Music members get a 10% discount on our course price at checkout when clicking through from the members area of the Making Music website.

-A combined adult/child safeguarding training course written specifically for music groups and developed in conjunction with Making Music, the UK’s largest membership body for leisure-time music groups.
+This Safeguarding for Music Groups online course combines adult/child safeguarding and is a course written specifically for music groups and developed in conjunction with Making Music, the UK’s largest membership body for leisure-time music groups.

 This safeguarding course will give group leaders and all those involved with running music groups peace of mind and a good understanding of their safeguarding responsibilities.
 A valuable tool for music groups in providing a safe environment for their members to make music in.

 100+ courses - Save 30%

 This course provides an introduction to safeguarding children and adults and how that can relate specifically to music groups.
 It focuses on a range of safeguarding issues, including abuse and neglect, online safety and other associated areas.
 The content will offer guidance on how to take action in relation to safeguarding and it is suitable for anyone involved in the amateur/ leisure-time music sector.

 Once you have completed the course, you will: